 I got fed up of trying to explain how I felt - I used the term 'cloudy', but nothing could ever explain how brain trauma feels.
-I now have (hopefully evidently) regained a healthy command of English, and I can still remember what thought's crossed my mind, but I am at complete loss to describe how it felt.
-I believe it is one of those matters which has to be experienced to be properly understood - and it's not a journey anyone takes by choice.
+I now have (hopefully evidently) regained a healthy command of English, and I can still remember what thoughts crossed my mind, but I am at a loss to properly describe how it felt.
+I believe it is one of those matters which has to be experienced to be properly understood, and it's not a journey anyone takes by choice.

-I'm sure there were activities organised and I blanked them out.
+I'm sure there were activities organised in the centre and I inadvertently blanked them out.
 However, for men watching a football match or women watching a cooking program might have been incentive to drag us away from our beds to socialise.
 I've contemplated going back in a 'pep talk' role: I'd like to give as many suggestions of coping strategies as possible.
-More appointments with consultants would have been helpful to give me confidence - there needs to be three of Dr Alex Ball.
+More appointments with consultants would have been helpful to give me confidence, there needs to be three of Dr Alex Ball.

-Upon discharge I was handed to Sue Jones representing 'Community Rehabilitation Liaison' - she was an enormous help.
-Sue retired, but she advised that her role had been discontinued - she was invaluable for seemingly simple matters such as dealing with 'benefits' and the DVLA.
+Upon discharge I was handed to Sue Jones in the role of 'community rehabilitation liaison', she was an enormous help.
+Sue retired, but she advised that sadly her role had been discontinued, she was invaluable for seemingly simple matters such as dealing with 'benefits' and the DVLA.
 Without Sue's help I would have been incapable of chasing up DWP or engaging with my consultant to help with my driving licence status.

 For the IT savvy, a wireless network and an IT buddy would be helpful to patients feel more normal and less isolated.

-I think the term 'recovery' may have been harmful for me as I wrongly interpreted it as being 'getting back to how I once was' - when it became clear that this would not happen, I felt I was never going to recover.
-For me, having some very modest expectations aligned to the term recovery might have help me feel like I was meeting goals and moving forward.
+I think the term recovery may have been confusing for me as I wrongly interpreted recovery as meaning getting back to how I once was.
+When it became clear that this would not happen, I felt I was never going to recover.
+For me, having some very modest expectations aligned to the term recovery might have helped me feel like I was meeting goals and moving forward.

-I'd like to have had more visits from people who have 'been there and done it' - only by asking questions and getting responses would I really believe that someone had been through anything similar to what I went through and made a satisfactory recovery.
+I'd like to have had more visits from people who have been there and done it, only by asking questions and getting responses would I really believe that someone had been through anything similar to what I went through and made a satisfactory recovery.